 Pillar 2 — Onboarding That Converts Hires Into Contributors

 Research by the Brandon Hall Group found that organizations with a strong onboarding process improve new hire retention by 82% and productivity by over 70%.
 Yet most scaling companies treat onboarding as a one-day paperwork session followed by “figure it out.”
+This is one of the most expensive mistakes in people operations — an employee who is unclear about their role, disconnected from the culture, and under-supported in their first 90 days costs the company weeks of lost productivity and dramatically elevates early attrition risk.

-A scalable onboarding program has three phases:
+A scalable onboarding program operates across three structured phases:

 Scaling companies should invest in an onboarding module within their HRIS — or a dedicated tool like Sapling or BambooHR — to standardize the experience across departments and geographies without requiring HR to manually manage every new hire journey.